Continuations

 }

-.
-Functions are added to globals
+or false.
+Functions are added to globals object using

-object using ES6 Object.assign
+ES6 Object.assign

 '>': function(a, b) {